bparanj/crystal/programming/iac/docs/basics/qemu-image-test.md

 Yes, it is possible to test an image built by Packer using QEMU.
-Packer supports various builders, including one for QEMU, which allows you to build and test images for virtual machines directly on your local machine without the need for a Vagrant box.
+Packer supports various builders,  one for QEMU, which allows you to build and test images for virtual machines directly on your local machine without the need for a Vagrant box.
 QEMU is a generic and open-source machine emulator and virtualizer, which makes it a versatile tool for emulating various hardware platforms and running different operating systems.

 ### How to Use Packer with QEMU: